evintunador/templateGPT/README.md

     - [ ] fineweb
     - [x] fineweb-edu
     - [ ] make it possible to start from a tokenizer as a checkpoint to make a larger tokenizer
-- [ ] fix lack of multi-core CPU usage
-- [ ] figure out why nvidia-smi isn't working on lambda labs
-- [ ] save dataset as tokens rather than raw text?
-- [ ] train new models
-- [ ] setup training batches and attention mask to concatenate more than one sequence back to back when the docs are shorter than the model's maximum context length

-### potential future TODOs
-- [ ] go back and make sure model checkpointing is working. at one point it was but i've changed so much since then and haven't bothered using it so i'd bet it's broken
 - [ ] add random useful stuff from karpathy's nanoGPT
 	- [x] flash-attention option on cuda
 	- [x] parameter count printer function built-in